 Health Information Management Schools

 Big data drives decision-making in healthcare.
 Health information managers oversee the flow of information between patients, providers, and third-party payers.
-Health information management (HIM) is a growing field, and professionals in this field organize and analyze health data collected in clinical settings.
-Health information managers work closely with information technology staff and clinical staff to maximize data collection, preservation, and transmission workflow efficacy.
+Health information management (HIM) is a growing field, and professionals organize and analyze health data collected in clinical settings.
+Health information managers work closely with information technology and clinical staff to maximize data collection, preservation, and efficacy of transmission workflow.
 Health information managers weigh in on improving patient outcomes and clinical efficiency by applying their organizational knowledge to data sets.

-According to the U.S. Bureau of Labor Statistics (BLS), most health information management professionals obtain at least a bachelor’s degree education specifically focused on HIM or a related discipline.
+According to the U.S. Bureau of Labor Statistics (BLS 2025), most health information management professionals obtain at least a bachelor’s degree in a field specifically focused on HIM or a related discipline.
 Many of these programs are available around the U.S. and teach a foundation of medical knowledge and administration, forming the basis of an enriching career.

 Professional certification is available from the American Health Information Management Association (AHIMA).
-Most health information managers have at least a bachelor’s degree accredited by the Commission on Accreditation for the Health Informatics and Information Management Education (CAHIIM) which qualifies them for the Registered Health Information Administrator (RHIA) credential.
+Most health information managers have at least a bachelor’s degree accredited by the Commission on Accreditation for the Health Informatics and Information Management Education (CAHIIM), qualifying them for the Registered Health Information Administrator (RHIA) credential.

 Health information managers and directors work in various settings, including hospitals, clinics, private practice offices, mental health care facilities, and other clinical settings.
 However, they are also increasingly employed in non-clinical settings, including insurance companies, software companies, and government positions.